How To Solve a Problem With Leaky Breasts

 Almost all breastfeeding moms will experience leaky breasts.
 This happens most often in the first few weeks after birth when your breasts have an excess of milk.
 They are simply too full and milk will leak out.
 The good news is that it is not painful and the problem fixes itself given a bit of time.
-Of all the “problems” associated with breastfeeding, this one is probably one of the easiest one to cope with.
+Here are some answers to common questions about leaking breasts while breastfeeding.

+You don’t need to do anything about a leaky breast unless it’s painful or uncomfortable for you.
 To stop your breast from leaking, try pressing your nipples firmly for a few seconds (use your fingers, or the heal of your hands).
-Or, simply coss your arms over your chest and use your forearms to apply pressure on the nipples.
+Or, simply cross your arms over your chest and use your forearms to apply pressure on the nipples.
 This may stop the flow temporarily.
-[Photo by Mario Antonio Pena Zapatería]

 Most breastfeeding moms will agree that their breasts don’t leak all the time, but they are aware that their breast could leak at any time.
 Some women bring an extra shirt when they leave the house, just in case of spills.